 The new bins compliment an initiative where consumers can take their used coffee cups back to any participating cafe or food outlet, no matter where they originally bought their drink from.

-Two Scotland-based artists Sam Cornwell and Cody Lukas have created an innovative geometric installation, which displays plastic bottles, drinks cans and coffee cups to demonstrate the value of these materials.
+Two Scotland-based artists Sam Cornwell and Cody Lukas created an innovative geometric installation, which displays plastic bottles, drinks cans and coffee cups to demonstrate the value of these materials.

 Hubbub is an environmental charity that uses the latest thinking backed by academic research to explore new ways to run behaviour change campaigns.
 The charity explores innovative and fun ways to interest mainstream consumers in important sustainability issues, through different ‘hubs’ of activity - Food, Fashion, Homes, and Neighbourhoods.